vslyo/vslyo.github.io/index.md

 ### About Me
 The pleasure of learning more about the universe is my motivation.
 I love thinking science and am currently exploring the physics of information.
 I am interested in the relation between the mathematical and physical characteristics of information.
 This journey has had many a plot twist, forcing me to give up on much of my intuition, and only keeps getting more exciting!

+Also, I think memes are the secret key to unlocking the mysteries of the universe.

 ### Curriculum Vitae ([⮩](curriculum-vitae.md))
 ##### 2020 - Present
 Physics Graduate at LMU, Munich